-The input clock divider inside the AD6688 provides phase delay in increments of 1⁄2 the input clock cycle.
-Register 0x0109 can be programmed to enable this delay independently for each channel.
-Changing this register does not affect the stability of the IESD204B link.
+The input clock divider in the AD9208 provides phase delay in increments of 1⁄2 the input clock cycle.
+Program Register 0x0109 to enable this delay independently for each channel.
+Changing this register does not affect the stability of the JESD204B link.

-Clock Fine Delay and Super Fine Delay Adjust
+Clock Fine Delay and Superfine Delay Adjust

-The AD6688 sampling edge instant can be adjusted by writing to Register 0x0110, Register 0x0111, and Register 0x0112.
-Bits[2:0] of Register 0x0110 enable the selection of the fine delay, or the fine delay with super fine delay.
+Adjust the AD9208 sampling edge instant by writing to Register 0x0110, Register 0x0111, and Register 0x0112.
+Bits[2:0] of Register 0x0110 enable the selection of the fine delay, or the fine delay with superfine delay.
 The fine delay allows the user to delay the clock edges with 16 step or 192 step delay options.
-The super fine delay is an unsigned control to adjust the clock delay in super fine steps of 0.25 ps each.
+The superfine delay is an unsigned control to adjust the clock delay in superfine steps of 0.25 ps each.

 Register 0x0112, Bits[7:0] offer the user the option to delay the clock in 192 delay steps.
-Register 0x0111, Bits[7:0] offer the user the option to delay the clock in 128 super-fine steps.
+Register 0x0111, Bits[7:0] offer the user the option to delay the clock in 128 superfine steps.
 These values can be programmed individually for each channel.
-To utilize the super fine delay option, the user must set the clock delay control, Register 0x0110, Bits[2:0], to 0x2 or 0x6.
-Figure 57 shows the controls available to the clock dividers within the AD6688.
+To use the superfine delay option, set the clock delay control in Register 0x0110, Bits[2:0] to 0x2 or 0x6.
+Figure 68 shows the controls available to the clock dividers within AD9208.
 It is recommended to apply the same delay settings to the digital delay circuits as are applied to the analog delay circuits to maintain sample accuracy through the pipe.

-Figure 57.
+Figure 68.
 Clock Divider Phase and Delay Controls

-The clock delay adjust takes effect immediately when it is enabled via SPI writes.
+The clock delay adjustment takes effect immediately when it is enabled via SPI writes.
 Enabling the clock fine delay adjust in Register 0x0110 causes a datapath reset.
 However, the contents of Register 0x0111 and Register 0x0112 can be changed without affecting the stability of the JESD204B link.